MattylinkHeropon/GDRCompanionApp/README.md

 # GDRCompanionApp
-A simple tool designed to help player to keep track of numerous thing during a GDR session.
+A simple tool designed to help player to keep track of numerous things during a GDR session.
 This tool is designed for DnD and Pathfinder game, but it will probably work fine for other similar game.

 # Version and Features